Is JOY a charity?

 - Resources – these are supplied by JOY.

-5. Our children already sing to the elderly at festivals.
-What is the difference?
+Our children already sing to the elderly.
+What is the difference between this and JOY?

 - JOY is different in that it brings the two groups together on an ongoing regular basis.
 This gives children and adults the opportunity to get to know each other on a one to one basis which forms friendships and connections.